bhavay1007/Medic-history/README.md

 Upon running the application, you will be presented with the main window of the Digital Medical Receipt Management System.
 Follow the on-screen instructions to navigate through the various functionalities, such as adding new medical receipts, viewing existing records, and managing user accounts.

-## Contributing

-Contributions to this project are done by 2021B5A72792P   Harshit Nagpal
-2021B3A70870P	Aditya Agarwal
-2021B3A72786P	Vaibhav Gupta
-2021B4A71306P	Saransh Agarwal
-2021B4A72759P	Mayur Agarwal

-## Acknowledgments

-We would like to express our gratitude to Dr Yashvardhan Sharma and Saurav SS for their continued support and contribution.